SebghatYusuf/taskmate/README.md

-# taskmate
+# Takemate

-A simple Django app deloyed on heroku
+##A simple Django app deloyed on heroku

-mytaskmate.herokuapp.com
+Simple django app used material design bootstrap for the frontend.

+##Live
+(taskmate)[mytaskmate.herokuapp.com]